rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 ## http.ResponseWriter \[[doc](https://golang.org/pkg/http/#ResponseWriter)\]
 This interface is used most often when we are working with HTTP connections.
 It is used to send data back to the client.
-It has simple definition:
+It has a simple definition:

 {{< highlight go >}}
 type ResponseWriter interface {